Latest Offer: Get 100GB for £20!

-O2 are offering a brand new 120GB data plan with unlimited minutes & texts for just £20 a month with a 12-month contract.
+O2 are offering a 100GB data plan with unlimited UK minutes & texts for just £20 a month with a 12-month contract.
 Alongside, 5G coverage in certain locations, customers can also choose a premium subscription such as Disney+ and Amazon Prime Video to access free of charge.
 This deals ends on 4 November so hurry up!

 Who is O2?

 O2 is the second oldest mobile network operator in the UK, launching way back in 1985 under the name of Cellnet.
 The network rebranded as O2 in 2001 and has been operating under the same name since then.
 With over 34 million customers, O2 is the second-largest UK mobile network operator, behind only EE.